OpSecId/untp.traceability.site/parties/regulators/DIRECTOR-OF-PETROLEUM-LANDS/README.md

-# Director of Petroleum Land
+# Director of Petroleum Lands

-The Director of Petroleum Land is a party acting on behalf of [The Ministry of Energy, Mines and Low Carbon Innovation](https://www2.gov.bc.ca/gov/content/governments/organizational-structure/ministries-organizations/ministries/energy-mines-and-petroleum-resources).
+The Director of Petroleum Lands is a party acting on behalf of [The Ministry of Energy, Mines and Low Carbon Innovation](https://www2.gov.bc.ca/gov/content/governments/organizational-structure/ministries-organizations/ministries/energy-mines-and-petroleum-resources).

 The role of this actor is to issue BC Petroleum and Natural Gas Title (BCPetroleum&NaturalGasTitle) credentials conforming with the UNTP Digital Conformity Credential (DCC).